What kind of metal is best for telescopic drawer channels?

 Generally, we don’t use the iron for this type of work due to its property of rust, but if you galvanize it or add a little impurity to it, you can use the iron for this type of work too.
 Most efficient of its feature is the ability to be able to catsit and the flexibility-strength combo it provides for this type of work.
 Also, you can work in a huge range of temperature.

-A big drawback is the weight increase, but if you can look beyond it, iron makes for excellent material to try out as a telescopic channel.
+A big drawback is the weight increase, but if you can look beyond it, iron makes for excellent material to try out as a telescopic channel for drawers.
 Also, since its mostly non-reactive to air and water along with high tensile stress, it’s perfect for heavy-duty use and regular opening and closing of drawers.

 Plastic telescopic channels.